 Elementwise multiplication of a and b, i.e.

-a[i] * b
+a[i] * b.

 FGraphNode *fmul_cf(FGraphNode *a, const float b)